 - To inform the director and executive to understand duties and obligations of the report of Company's securities held by themselves, couple and children below legal age including the report of Company's securities transfer according to Section 59 and the penalty of Section 275 subject to the Securities and Exchange Act 1992. - 2.
 To limit access to internal information.
 Only director, executive, personnel or concerned person as necessary and stipulate authorization of a person who has the authority to disclose information of the Company. - 3.
 To submit a circular informing blackout period of Company's securities and prohibit to disclose internal information, balance sheet information within 1 month prior disclose information to the public and within 24 hours after disclose aforesaid information to director, executive including concerned person (couple and children below the legal age of director and executive) and any management to perform terms in such period. - 4.
-To stipulate a director, executive including concerned person (couple and children below the legal age of director or executive) to declare to the board of director of the Company or designated person regarding sale within 3 days after trading. - 5.
-To keep confidential information of the Company and prevent confidential document or data of the Company to not disclose or expose to an unconcerned person which might create a detriment to the Company. - 6.
+To keep confidential information of the Company and prevent confidential document or data of the Company to not disclose or expose to an unconcerned person which might create a detriment to the Company. - 5.
 To stipulate rules and regulations regarding strictly security of computer and information technology of the Company.